-Diarrhea After Eating Fatty Foods: 5 Causes & Tips (By Dr. Farahat).
+5 Causes of Diarrhea After Eating Fatty Foods & Tips for Treatment

-- The majority of cases are either due to exaggerated gastro-colic reflex and irritable bowel syndrome.
+- Most cases are either due to exaggerated gastro-colic reflex Or irritable bowel syndrome.

 - Note that those are the causes of CHRONIC OR RECURRENT diarrhea after eating fatty foods.